 Vegetarian or low-protein diets

-Casein is contained in all dairy products, with the exception of whey.
-The different types of milk differ in terms of their concentrations of amino acids.
-Cow's milk has a high biological value and the proteins it contains can be divided effectively by the human body into its endogenous amino acids and be used to rebuild the proteins needed by the body.
+Casein can be found in all dairy products, except for whey.
+The different types of milk differ in terms of their amino acids concentrations.
+Cow's milk has a high biological value and the proteins it contains can be successfully divided by the human body into its endogenous amino acids and be used to rebuild the proteins needed by the body.

 What are the consequences of a lack of casein?

-A severe shortage of proteins can be seen in the bellies of malnourished children, whose bodies are simply storing water due to extreme protein deficiency.
-Even if such images are usually associated with developeing countries, these deficiencies also occur in Western developed countries.
+A severe lack of proteins can be seen in the bellies of malnourished children, whose bodies are simply storing water due to an extreme protein deficiency.
+Even though these images are usually associated to developing countries, these deficiencies also occur in developed Western countries.

-The risks of malnutrition and excessive dieting should not be underestimated.
-A deficiency of the amino acids contained in casein manifests itself as a deterioration in the muscle tissue, lack of motivation, problems healing wounds, anxiety and depression.
+The risks of malnutrition and excessive diets should not be underestimated.
+An deficiency of the amino acids found in casein results in a deterioration of muscle tissue, lack of motivation, healing wounds problems, anxiety, and depression.

-Calcium deficiency associated with a deficiency of casein, in the worst cases, may cause decalcification of the bones and osteoporosis.
+In the worst circumstances, a calcium deficiency that is associated to a casein deficiency may cause the decalcification of the bones and osteoporosis.
 Casein is especially important for vegetarians whose diet excludes dairy products, since casein increases the biological value of vegetable proteins.

-Milk and its dairy derivatives, such as cheese and curd are the natural providers of casein protein.
-Protein powder, optimised with vitamins and other vital substances is available for use by athletes.
+Milk and its derivatives, such as cheese and curd, are the natural suppliers of casein protein.
+Protein powder, optimised with vitamins and other vital substances are available for athletes.

-Since casein protein is digested more slowly in the body than other proteins, the amino acids will be released over a longer period.
-Casein is usually consumed in the mornings and evenings.
+Since casein protein is digested more slowly in the body than other proteins, the amino acids will be released over a longer period of time.
+Casein is usually consumed in the morning and evening.

-Consuming casein in the morning assures a good saturation, and at night it guarantees a supply of long-term important amino acids for muscle growth and repair.
+Consuming casein in the morning guarantees a good saturation, while at night, it guarantees an important amino acids long-term supply for muscle growth and repair.

 What do experts say about casein protein?

-Casein is an excellent nutritional resource to help fulfill the daily protein requirements in our diets, and also benefit us with properties that relate to the continuous and sustained supply of amino acid, it's a source of calcium, and also helps prevent catabolism (protein degradation)
+Casein is an excellent nutritional resource that helps to meet the daily protein requirements in our diets, and also benefit from its properties that relate to the continuous and sustained supply of amino acids, being a calcium source, and preventing catabolism (protein breakdown).

 Advantages of casein over whey protein

-Studies on casein mostly concern how it differs from whey protein, which is another very popular product among sportspeople and bodybuilders.
+Casein studies are mostly concerned about how it differs from whey protein, which is another very popular product among sportspeople and bodybuilders.

-Casein is the best protein option if you wish to obtain the effects of amino acids during the night in order to carry out repairs and aid muscle growth, as well as to achieve a constant flow of amino acids for several hours.
-It is usually taken between main meals or in the evening.
+Casein is the best protein choice if you wish to obtain the effects of amino acids during the night in order to repair and help with muscle growth, as well as to achieve a constant flow of amino acids for several hours.
+It is usually consumed between the main meals or in the evening.

 Combining casein and whey protein

 However the uses of casein and whey are not mutually exclusive.
-They can even be combined, for example, in a shake with a 2:1 proportion of whey + casein, favoring whey.
-This improves the overall amino acid profile and thus has excellent nutritional value that will help to stimulate MPS ("muscle protein synthesis" or "protein synthesis"), while at the same creating a longer-lasting hormonal environment which is favourable to the building of muscle tissue.
+They can even be combined, for example, in a shake with a 2:1 proportion of whey + casein, favoring whey, we improve the overall amino acid profile and thus we get an excellent nutritional value that will help to stimulate MPS ("muscle protein synthesis" or "protein synthesis"), while at the same it will create a more long-lasting hormonal environment which encourages muscle tissue building.